sp872-Sarang/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Rock/Paper/Scissors game with a friend - Each can play with their own pi and a centralized dashboard of each to display who won
+2. COnveying any kind of weather data over a large area - Wireless Sensor Network Applications
+3. Smart Door Lock system - Like the RING, Users get notified whenever their door is opened/closed
+4. Schedule status updates from event meetings.
+Distribute meeting minutes across teams of daily activities
+5. Simple Messaging platform for internal team project management

 ### Part C
 ### Streaming a Sensor